A bit more complex but also very interesting stream going up the hills of Tai Mo Shan. Stairs-like falls included.

 of scrambling (optional easier side paths around)

 and you will arrive at the crossing with a hiking path.
-You could go up a fourth section, that I haven’t tried so far (doesn’t look very promising, little water already).
-Head East through sometimes (little) bushy path
+You could go up a fourth section.
+Usually, we exit here, heading East through sometimes (little) bushy path.

 through a picturesque (more so when not hazy) route.